-A cyber or cybersecurity threat is a malicious act that seeks to damage data, steal data, or disrupt digital life in general.
+A cyber threat (also known as a cyber security threat) is a malicious act that seeks to damage data, steal data, or disrupt digital life in general.

 A threat can be broken down into three components -